Schedules for Latin America of the British GP F1

 The Formula 1 presents a new format in track activities during the British Grand Prix, establishing the new form for qualifying called “Sprint”.
 Here we detail the new format:

 On Friday there will only be one practice session one hour long.
 In the afternoon of the same Friday it is disputed the grade as we know it, with Q1, Q2 and Q3, and will serve to decide the starting order for qualifying with sprint race.
 Saturday morning they dispute free practice 2, also one hour long.
 Later, the first classification with “sprint” race from F1, and will consist of 17 laps.
-The starting order will be by how they finished in Friday’s classification, and their result will decide the winner of the Pole Position, that is, it will not count as a victory and without points.
+The starting order will be by how they finished in the classification on Friday, and their result will decide the winner of the Pole Position, it will not count as a GP victory, but it will award points: 3 for the first place, 2 for the second and 1 for the third.
 Sunday the British GP race, it will be the same format as always.
 It only changes the starting order which is decided by the sprint race on Saturday.

 This will be the new format that will be used in only three Grand Prix this season 2021: Britain, Italy Y Brazil.
 If you want to know more about the so-called Sprint race, click on the following links.